 8. Overcoming your ego and pride

 In the milongas of Buenos Aires, when a man approaches a women's table, every woman in that table will look at him until they find out whom he is inviting.
 In the US, however, women have a different attitude.
-They sit there wearing a blank face and ignore the man until he has to verbally ask one to dance.
+They sit there wearing a blank face and ignore the man until he has to verbally ask one of them to dance.
 Brought up in a culture that teaches women to have self-esteem, to keep a distance from men, to avoid intimacy, to behave and not give men ideas, to let men chase you and not submit yourself too easily, this kind of attitude is understandable.
 But if you act like a newbie in the milonga, your chance being invited is slim.
 Women, especially young women, should not confuse tango with courtship.
 What the world taught you may not work in the milonga, where men approach you to dance with you, not to steal your heart.
 In the milonga you need to learn from little children who are not ego-driven but pure in heart and can easily get along with other little children.

 9. Being humble